ThomasDumouchel/TraceIt/README.md

 </p>

 <p>
 The app I'm building is meant to help with the first part of the process i.e. tracing the image with pencil.
-Let me show you the process so it becomes more clear how a computer could help:
+Let me show you the process so it becomes clearer how a computer could help:
 </p>

 <h5>1.
 Creating a grid over the image:</h5>